DominicSpears/milestoneproject3-soulfood/README.md

 1. Create an app in heroku
 2. In the config vars, add IP, Port, db uri and sectret key
 3. Create and fill a requirements.txt file using python -m pip freeze
-4. Change settings to debug = false in app.py
+4. Change settings to debug = False in app.py
 5. Ensure env.py is included in gitignore file
 6. Remove import env from the app.py
 7. Code is pushed to github